wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-manage-files/includes/8-exercise-download-user-files.md

     }
     ```

-2. In ui.js, add this line below the a.href = assignment statement:
+1. In *ui.js*, add this line underneath the a.href = assignment statement.

     ```javascript
                 a.onclick = () => { downloadFile(file); };